 All analog control cables and the cable used for the frequency input must be shielded.
-Use a double-shielded twisted pair cable (Figure a) for analog signals.
+Use a twisted-pair double-shielded cable (Figure a) for analog signals.
 Employ one individually shielded pair for each signal.
 Do not use common return for different analog signals.

-Power cable arrangement
+Figure D-2 Power cable arrangement

-A double-shielded cable is the best alternative for low-voltage digital signals, but a single-shielded or unshielded twisted multipair cable (Figure b) is also usable.
+A double-shielded cable is the best alternative for low-voltage digital signals, but a single-shielded or unshielded multi-pair twisted-pair cable (Figure b) is also usable.
 However, for frequency input, always use a shielded cable.